Mykhailo Hrushevsky: Historian

 On the role of statehood in Hrushevsky's historical thought, contemporary scholars still do not agree.
 Some believe that Hrushevsky retained a populist mistrust of the state throughout his career and that it was reflected by his deep democratic convictions, but others believe that Hrushevsky gradually became more and more for Ukrainian statehood in his various writings and that to be is reflected in his political work on the construction of a Ukrainian national state, during the revolution in 1917 and 1918.

-Scholar
+Other scholarly activities

 As an organiser of scholarship, Hrushevsky oversaw the transformation of the Shevchenko Literary Society, based in the province of Halychyna (Galicia), Austria-Hungary, into a new Shevchenko Scientific Society, which published hundreds of volumes of scholarly literature before the First World War and quickly grew to serve as an unofficial academy of sciences for Ukrainian on both sides of the border with Russia.
 After the Russian Revolution of 1905, Hrushevsky organised the Ukrainian Scientific Society in Kyiv in 1907 that served as a prototype to the future Academy of Sciences.
 After the 1917-1921 revolution, he founded the Ukrainian Sociological Institute in exile in Vienna.
-After his return to Ukraine in the 1920s, he became a major figure of the new All-Ukrainian Academy of Sciences in Kyiv in 1923.
+After his return to Ukraine in the 1920s, he became a major figure of the All-Ukrainian Academy of Sciences in Kyiv in 1923.

-Politician

-Before 1917

-As a political leader, Hrushevsky first became active in Austrian Halychyna, where he spoke out against Polish political predominance and Ruthenian particularism and supported a national Ukrainian identity that would unite both eastern and western parts of the country.
-In 1899, he was a cofounder of the Galician-based National Democratic Party, which looked forward to eventual Ukrainian independence.
-After 1905, Hrushevsky advised the Ukrainian Club in the Russian State Duma, or Parliament.